perak/kitchen-site/files/api_reference.md

 array\_item\_type | string | If "type" is set to "array" then you can define array item type here.
-Format is the same as for "type" property. crud\_fields | array of [field](#field) | If "array\_item\_type" is set to "object" then you can define fields for input type "crud". crud\_insert\_title | string | For fields with "input": "crud" - insert button and insert form title show\_in\_dataview | bool | If set to "false", field will not be shown in dataview components.
+Format is the same as for "type" property. crud\_fields | array of [field](#field) | If "array\_item\_type" is set to "object" then you can define fields for input type "crud". crud\_insert\_title | string | For fields with "input": "crud" - insert button and insert form title join\_collection | string | Collection name to join.
+If set then this field acts as foreign key join\_container | string | Field name where document from joined collection will be stored join\_fields | array of string | Field list to fetch from joined collection show\_in\_dataview | bool | If set to "false", field will not be shown in dataview components.
 Default: true show\_in\_insert\_form | bool | If set to "false", field will not be included in forms with mode "insert".
 Default: true show\_in\_update\_form | bool | If set to "false", field will not be included in forms with mode "update".
 Default: true